 Athletes of all levels and abilities can benefit from adding sports massage therapy to their workout and health routine.
-Massage therapy releases overused muscles and keeps them flexible, helping you combat the pain and injury that can result from repetitive motions often required in competitive sport.
-Sports massage is typically effective for runners, cyclists, racquet sports players, and many other athletes, after intense workouts.
+Massage therapy at Denver Sports Recovery releases overused muscles and keeps them flexible, helping you combat the pain and injury that can result from repetitive motions often required in competitive sports.
+A sports massage is typically effective for runners, cyclists, racquet sports players, and many other athletes, after intense workouts.

-Sports massage promotes tissue repair in fatigued muscles and increases blood flow to a specific area to help you recover and prepare for your next workout.
+The sports massage promotes tissue repair in fatigued muscles and increases blood flow to a specific area to help you recover and prepare for your next workout.

 The team at Denver Sports Recovery works with you and your specific needs to create a comprehensive treatment plan to benefit your individual concerns.
-They recommend a number and frequency of massage therapy sessions that fit into your training schedule.
+They recommend a number and frequency of sports massage therapy sessions that fit into your training schedule.